 Treatment: Treatment is with painkillers and anti-inflammatory medicines.
 Additional anti-arthritis medicines including steroids may be required when there is severe persistent joint pain.
 There is no vaccine for Chikungunya.
 The only preventive intervention is protection from mosquito bites.

-Dr V Ramasubramanian is a Consultant (Infectious Diseases) at Apollo Hospitals and Director, Boosters Adult Vaccination Centre & Travel Clinic.
+Dr V Ramasubramanian is a Consultant (Infectious Diseases) at Apollo Hospitals and Director, Boosters Adult Vaccination Centre and Travel Clinic.

 Shiny Lizia M